Compressible flow: Introductory concepts

 There are several important assumptions involved in the underlying theory of compressible flow.
 All fluids are composed of molecules, but tracking a huge number of individual molecules in a flow (for example at atmospheric pressure) is unnecessary.
 Instead, the continuum assumption allows us to consider a flowing gas as a continuous substance except at low densities.
 This assumption provides a huge simplification which is accurate for most gas-dynamic problems.
 Only in the low-density realm of rarefied gas dynamics does the motion of individual molecules become important.

 A related assumption is the no-slip condition where the flow velocity at a solid surface is presumed equal to the velocity of the surface itself, which is a direct consequence of assuming continuum flow.
 The no-slip condition implies that the flow is viscous, and as a result a boundary layer forms on bodies traveling through the air at high speeds, much as it does in low-speed flow.

 Most problems in incompressible flow involve only two unknowns: pressure and velocity, which are typically found by solving the two equations that describe conservation of mass and of linear momentum, with the fluid density presumed constant.
 In compressible flow, however, the gas density and temperature also become variables.
 This requires two more equations in order to solve compressible-flow problems: an equation of state for the gas and a conservation of energy equation.
 For the majority of gas-dynamic problems, the simple ideal gas law is the appropriate state equation.
+Otherwise, more complex equations of state must be considered and the so-called non ideal compressible fluids dynamics (NICFD) establishes.